hgiasac/blog-builder/pages/posts/2020-12-21-Read-Replicas-on-Hasura-OSS.md

 - Metadata is loaded once on startup.
 New metadata changes aren't reloaded on read-only instance.
 Therefore you have to restart the container to refresh metadata.
 - Need more works on client applications.
 - Most of functions on Hasura console is unusable.
 However it isn't problem.
 We can use the primary console instead.
-- This version is still in experiment, and is only built on v1.3.2.

 ## Implementation